Affordable and Equitable Housing for All

 The comptroller’s office can directly contribute to the creation of affordable housing through the statutorily mandated Economically Targeted Investments (ETIs).
 These important investments are supposed to make up 2% of the value of the five pension funds, roughly $5 billion.
 But at the end of 2020, only $3 billion was invested in ETIs, meaning the comptroller has at least $2 billion to invest in strategic initiatives to improve New York City.
 In partnership with the labor trustees, Brian will use his financial background and affordable housing development experience to find opportunities to make good returns for our retirees while increasing the affordability of the city those retirees live in.
 These investments can fight homelessness, provide truly affordable rental units, and affordable fixed-rate mortgage homeownership.

 For example, the city is paying more than $6,000 a month to keep families in hotels as temporary shelter.
 This is money well spent to keep a family safe during a pandemic, but it is not a good permanent solution.
 Brian believes the office should look at hotels that are currently experiencing financial trouble or even on the brink of bankruptcy.
 Using ETIs, the pension funds can create an entity that the investment managers can then instruct to purchase hotels and convert them into temporary or even transitional housing.
 This is a sound financial investment that a private company will not make, but that both guarantees a good return for the holders of the pensions (a primary goal) as well as serving the people of the city.

-Whatever the project, Brain will partner not only with the labor trustees but with union labor to get these projects built.
+Whatever the project, Brian will partner not only with the labor trustees but with union labor to get these projects built.

 A PRECIOUS RESOURCE: LAND